 - Clarine Harp: Best known for Sei in Burst Angel, Hibari Ginza in Speed Grapher and China in Axis Powers Hetalia.
 She also played Kaede in Mahou Sensei Negima! and Laura in Mnemosyne.
 She is also the basis for Aubrey in the webcomic Something Positive.

-- Courtenay Taylor: Best known for playing Juhani in Knights of the Old Republic, Damsel in Vampire The Masquerade Bloodlines, Jack in Mass Effect 2 and 3, and Ada Wong in Resident Evil Operation Raccoon City and Resident Evil 6.
+- Courtenay Taylor: Best known for playing Juhani in Knights of the Old Republic, Damsel in Vampire: The Masquerade – Bloodlines, Jack in Mass Effect 2 and 3, and Ada Wong in Resident Evil: Operation Raccoon City and Resident Evil 6.
+Outside of that, she's the voice of Starla (Muscle Man's equally fat and green girlfriend) on Cartoon Network's Regular Show.

 - Dominic Armato: A Promoted Fanboy whose largest role (thus far) was voicing Guybrush Threepwood in the Monkey Island series.
 Also does bit-part voicework for LucasArts games and had a small role in Rocket Power.

 - Greg Eagles: Another Scary Black Man, best known for his role as Grey Fox/The Cyborg Ninja and the DARPA Chief in Metal Gear Solid, as well as Garcian Smith in Killer7 and Zommari Leroux in Bleach.
-Also the voice of Grim and Sperg on The Grim Adventures Of Billy And Mandy.
+Also the voice of Grim and Sperg on The Grim Adventures of Billy & Mandy.

 - J. Grant Albrecht: Known for playing The End in Metal Gear Solid 3, and Crypto in the Destroy All Humans! series.